How to quickly DIY a wood cover for your recycle bins to hide them. Because the only boxes that should be blue come from Tiffany.

 several lengths of 1×6’s or any other flat, fencing type wood.

+5. Repeat these steps for the other side of the cover.
 Once you have assembled and screwed together your two side pieces you need to attach them to the front fencing pieces.

 Now that your bin cover is stained you just need to slip it into place.
 (I realize it looks like I splashed paint all over my recycle bin, but I didn’t.
 Well, I did, but that was during a long ago project, not this one)